IyatomiLab/LeafGAN/LFLSeg/README.md

 ## Datasets
 Dataset will have 3 classes:
-- full leaf: image that contains a full leaf
+- `full leaf`: image that contains a full leaf
-- partial leaf: image that contains a part of a full leaf
+- `partial leaf`: image that contains a part of a full leaf
-- non-leaf: image that does not contain any part of a leaf
+- `non-leaf`: image that does not contain any part of a leaf

 For more details about how to create dataset, please refer to our paper.

 Please provide a `.txt` file that contain training info with label as follow:
-- full leaf: label 0
+- `full leaf`: label as 0
-- partial leaf: label 1
+- `partial leaf`: label as 1
-- non-leaf: label 2
+- `non-leaf`: label as 2
 ```
 /path/to/full_leaf/full_leaf_1.JPG, 0
 /path/to/full_leaf/full_leaf_2.png, 0